 Long Term Plans celebrate the learning opportunities that we offer children on a continuous basis.
 They form the foundation for the daily learning opportunities of our Early Years Foundation Stage curriculum.
 We observe children in order to understand and consider their current interests, development and learning.
-We then respond by adding additional enhanced provision and socussed experiences, to enrich the learning experiences on offer for children.
+We then respond by adding additional enhanced provision and focussed experiences, to enrich the learning experiences on offer for children.

+DOLWest Ashton C of E Primary School : ReceptionLong Term Planning for Water Area
-Key learning opportunities offered in this area of provision

-The characteristics of eggective learning and EYFS aspects of learning and development

-Playing and Exploring: demonstrate curiosity, interest, enjoyment and enthusiasm as they play and experiment with what they know.
+Key learning opportunities offered in this area of provision The characteristics of effective learning and EYFS aspects of learning and development Playing and Exploring: demonstrate curiosity, interest, enjoyment and enthusiasm as they play and experiment with what they know.
 Active Learning: being involved and concentrating, persevering and taking pride in achieving what they set out to do.

-Creating and Thinking Critically: having their own ideas, making links and choosing ways to do things, planning, thinking ahead and using their own methods to solve problems.

-Prime Areas: Personal, Social and Emotional Development, Physical Development,

-Communication and Language

-Specific Areas: Literacy, Mathematics, Understanding the World, Expressive Arts an Design Key aspects promoted: Mathematics, UTW: exploration and investigation, EAD: exploring and using materials

-Learning experiences.
-Some of the things that children may do...

-Adult response to support children's learning...
+Creating and Thinking Critically : having their own ideas, making links and choosing ways to do things, planning, thinking ahead and using their own methods to solve problems.
+Prime Areas: Personal, Social and Emotional Development, Physical Development, Communication and Language Specific Areas: Literacy, Mathematics, Understanding the World, Expressive Arts an Design Key aspects promoted: key aspects promoted. , Learning experiences.
+Some of the things that children may Adult response to support children's learning do

+West Ashton C of E Primary School : Reception Long Term Planning for Water Area